vozlt/nginx-module-vts/README.md

     * It reset traffic zones without deleting nodes in shared memory.(= init to 0)
   * delete
     * It delete traffic zones in shared memory. when re-request recreated.
-* **expire**=\<`seconds`\>
+* **expire**=\<`time`\>
   * Only with `delete`.
-Among the zones that `group` and `zone` already select, it deletes the ones whose last request is older than the given number of seconds, and leaves the rest.
-Without it every selected zone is deleted, as before. `processingCounts` in the response says how many were deleted.
+Among the zones that `group` and `zone` already select, it deletes the ones whose last request is older than the time given, and leaves the rest.
+Without it every selected zone is deleted, as before.
+    `processingCounts` in the response says how many were deleted.
+  * The time is written the way it is written in the configuration: a bare number is seconds, and `1h`, `30m`, `7d` say the same thing shorter.
+    `expire=0` selects everything, which is what leaving it out already does.
-  * A value that is not a number leaves the request undone rather than falling back to deleting everything selected.
+  * A value that cannot be read leaves the request undone rather than falling back to deleting everything selected.
   * The age of a zone is kept as a timestamp in milliseconds.
-On a 32 bit build that count wraps every 49.7 days, which is the largest `expire` that is meaningful there.
+On a 32 bit build that count wraps every 49.7 days, so a zone left untouched for longer than that can read as more recent than it is and be missed by one sweep.
+It is never deleted early.
 * **group**=\<`server`\|`filter`\|`upstream@alone`\|`upstream@group`\|`cache`\|`*`\>
   * server
   * filter